 — Marilyn Slett, Chief Councillor, Heiltsuk Tribal Council

 Ecotrust Canada has built community and regional partnerships to explore policy, program, and project opportunities that provide fair and just access to clean, affordable household energy.
-The Community Energy team works with decision-makers to shift energy policy, and to develop innovative financing mechanisms that can further catalyze change.
-A key pillar of their work is local capacity-building: ensuring that community members are trained in the installation and maintenance of new technologies that solutions are practical and sustainable, and that community values and objectives are respected.
+The Community Energy team works with decision-makers to shift energy policy, and to inform the development of innovative energy efficiency and retrofit programming that can further catalyze change.
+A key pillar of the work is local capacity-building: ensuring that community members are trained in the installation and maintenance of new technologies, that solutions are practical and sustainable, and that community values and objectives are central to the design of each project.

 - Household energy costs are dramatically reduced.